bar-assistant/docs/docs/faq.md

 1. Force update search tokens for all bars: `docker compose exec bar-assistant php artisan bar:setup-meilisearch -f`.
 2. Sign out of the salt-rim client and sign back in.
+3. Go to bars page and re-select your bar.

 ## How do I disable user registrations?